-LART1100 Drawing I
+ARTS1100L Drawing I

-An introduction to the materials, techniques and subject matter of observational drawing in pencil, pen and ink, charcoal, conte and brush, as well as using experimental tools and techniques.
+This course offer an introduction to the materials, techniques and subject matter of observational drawing in pencil, pen and ink, charcoal, conte and brush, as well as using experimental tools and techniques.
 Subject matter includes the still life and landscape.
 One and two point perspective is introduced.
 The student will gain mastery of the fundamental techniques of drawing as the primary means of documentation, communication and self-expression.